 Our M.A. program provides students with the choice of preparing for a career in academe or for developing their research and analytic skills for careers in corporate, nonprofit, and governmental organizations.
 Instruction is designed to help students discover, analyze, and demonstrate how communication processes are centrally important in creating, shaping, and interpreting quality communities.
 This program is driven by the close mentorship relationships between faculty and masters' students.
 Priority is given to the development of students' expertise and skills in each of the following areas:

 The School of Communication offers new and continuing graduate students the opportunity to teach undergraduate classes, primarily Communication 103 - an introductory course in oral communication.
 Graduate Teaching Associates (GTAs) receive an annual stipend.
 Some GTA positions may include an out-of-state fee waiver.
 GTA positions are competitive and admission to the graduate program does not ensure the assignment of a teaching associate appointment.
-Please indicate in your cover sheet to the School of Communication that you are applying for a GTA position and list any teaching experience you may have had.
-If you have specific questions about the GTA position (requirements and benefits), please contact the Director of the Basic Course, Dr. Kurt Lindemann
+If you would like to pursue a GTA, please indicate in your cover sheet to the School of Communication that you are applying for a GTA position and list any teaching experience you may have had.
+If you have specific questions about the GTA position (requirements and benefits), please contact the Director of the Basic Course, Mr. Michael Rapp.

 We invite prospective graduate students to visit our Graduate Access Page, or MyGAP. https://sdsugrad.askadmissions.net/emtinterestpage.aspx?ip=grad Using MyGAP you can build a customized web page containing personalized information about SDSU graduate programs of specific interest to you.
 Please click on the icon below to create your own MyGAP web site.